Mind Body Soul

 Organize a parish walk-about in the neighbourhood after mass.

-As an invaluable resource, purchase our book, which covers every aspect of evangelization including: starting an evangelization campaign; learn how missions work and how to prepare for one; how to evangelize door to door, what to say in every situation and what tools you'll need (a step by step coaching tool); a complete marketing campaign; how to use any promotional product for evangelization; sure-fire ways to keep costs down; how to bring up the gospel in any situation; how to involve the Church in every aspect of evangelization; learn all about evangelization committees, the full-time evangelist, welcome committees, evangelization funds etc.; how to get parishioners involved; how to increase the number of parishioners in your parish no matter how dire the situation seems; how to use almost any form of media for evangelization; how to create social media pages (Facebook, Twitter etc.), websites, blogs, forums, podcasts, your very own internet radio and television programs and stations; how to deepen your faith; the conversion of others; how to make the most out of your prayer life, and how to use prayer as a powerful tool for evangelization; intercessory prayers; how to overcome pitfalls and setbacks; how to prove to naysayers God's existence through the many miracles He has given us (miracles were given to us for a reason); how to get others to believe in the gospel - on faith; how to remain positive in the face of criticism, negativity and hostility; how to live your faith everyday; advice from the saints; a free Come and See invitation to use; assistance and guidance at every step of the way, and much much more...
+As an invaluable resource, purchase our book, which covers every aspect of evangelization including: starting an evangelization campaign; learn how missions work and how to prepare for one; how to evangelize door to door, what to say in every situation and what tools you'll need (a step by step coaching tool); a complete marketing campaign; how to use any promotional product for evangelization; sure-fire ways to keep costs down; how to bring up the gospel in any situation; how to involve the Church in every aspect of evangelization; learn all about evangelization committees, the full-time evangelist, welcome committees, evangelization funds etc.; how to get parishioners involved; how to increase the number of parishioners in your parish no matter how dire the situation seems; how to use almost any form of media for evangelization; how to create social media pages (Facebook, Twitter etc.), websites, blogs, forums, podcasts, your very own internet radio and television programs and stations; how to deepen your faith; the conversion of others; how to make the most out of your prayer life, and how to use prayer as a powerful tool for evangelization; a list of intercessory prayers; how to overcome pitfalls and setbacks; how to prove to naysayers God's existence through the many miracles He has given us (miracles were given to us for a reason); how to get others to believe in the gospel - on faith; how to remain positive in the face of criticism, negativity and hostility; how to live your faith everyday; advice from the saints; a free Come and See invitation to use; assistance and guidance at every step of the way, and much much more...

 Painstakingly written to provide Catholics all the necessary information to spread the gospel, build up Christ's church, while at the same time strengthening their faith.
 When all these magnificent aspects of evangelization are happening, more and more people will hear and respond to the calling to the priesthood and consecrated life, and so - the blessed cycle continues.
 With the help of the Holy Spirit, this book will show you in no uncertain terms how to get fired up for the Lord.
 It is also the ultimate book on practical ways of spreading the gospel, giving the reader a step by step guide for application and execution of evangelization methods and principles in innumerable situations.